-The Room and Board Agreement and Housing Contract covers the entire academic year which begins one day before the official opening of classes in the fall, and ends on the last day of final examinations in the spring.
+The Room and Board Agreement and Housing Contract covers the entire academic year which begins on the day of your arrival and each fall, and ends on the last day of final examinations in the spring.
 Student rooms for first year students and transfer students are assigned by the Director of Residential Life and Education or designee.
-All upper-class students interested in living on campus for the following year need to go through the Housing Lottery and Room Selection process in the spring.
+All upper-division students interested in living on campus for the following year need to go through the Housing Lottery and Room Selection process in the spring.
 Any and all room changes must be approved by the Director of Residential Life and Education or designee.